 Aluminium sliding door panels can be much larger than the biggest bifold panel, up to 6 sq metres, that’s a lot of glass.

-Pros - Sliding Doors
+Advantages of Sliding Doors

 - Easy to operate.
 High tech rolling systems mean even the biggest doors glide using one hand.

-Cons - Sliding Doors
+Disadvantages of Sliding Doors

-- The largest sliding doors in exposed areas may need a strengthening bar which can add to the sight lines.
+- The largest sliding doors in exposed areas may need a strengthening bar which can add to the sightlines.